 Paper Mache Sculpture

-This NEW Class Includes Lifetime Access, Instructor Commenting, Online Community & More!
+This NEW Class Includes Lifetime Access, Online Community & More!

 Michèle Landsaat is primarily an Illustrator and printmaker, but her paper mache sculptures are an extension of her wonderful, narrative style.
 She shares her process for creating 3D characters with delightfully simple materials.
 This is a class where you can try something a little different that will connect and inform all your other work.